 MOD AFCP/55A4/6

-RESOLUTION 136 (Rev. Busan, 2014)
+RESOLUTION 136 (Rev. dubai, 2018)

-The use of telecommunications/information and communication technologies for monitoring and management in emergency and disaster situations for early warning, prevention, mitigation and relief
+The use of telecommunications/information and communication technologies in the service of humanitarian assistance and for monitoring and management in emergency and disaster situations for early warning, prevention, mitigation and relief and break the chain of health-related emergencies

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

 recalling

-a) Resolution 36 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on telecommunications/information and communication technology (ICT) in the service of humanitarian assistance;

-b) Resolution 182 (Rev. Busan, 2014) of this conference, on the role of telecommunications/ICTs in regard to climate change and the protection of the environment;
+a) Resolution 182 (Rev. Busan, 2014) of plenipotentiary conference, on the role of telecommunications/ICTs in regard to climate change and the protection of the environment;

-c) Resolution 34 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on the role of telecommunications/ICT in disaster preparedness, early warning, rescue, mitigation, relief and response;
+b) Resolution 34 (Rev. Buenos Aires, 2017 ) of the World Telecommunication Development Conference (WTDC), on the role of telecommunications/ICT in disaster preparedness, early warning, rescue, mitigation, relief and response;

-d) Resolution 66 (Rev. Dubai, 2014) of WTDC, on ICT and climate change;
+c) Resolution 66 (Rev. Buenos Aires, 2017 ) of WTDC, on ICT and climate change;

-e) Resolution 48 (Rev. Hyderabad, 2010) of WTDC, on strengthening cooperation among telecommunication regulators;
+d) Resolution 48 (Rev. Buenos Aires, 2017 ) of WTDC, on strengthening cooperation among telecommunication regulators;

-f) Resolution 644 (Rev. WRC-12) of the World Radiocommunication Conference (WRC), on telecommunication resources for disaster mitigation and relief operations;

-g) Resolution 646 (WRC-12) of WRC, on public protection and disaster relief;
+e) Resolution 646 (WRC-15) of WRC, on public protection and disaster relief;

+f) Resolution 647 (Rev. WRC-15) on Radiocommunication aspects, including spectrum management guidelines, for early warning, disaster prediction, detection, mitigation and relief operations relating to emergencies and disasters;

-h) Resolution 673 (WRC-12) of WRC, on radiocommunication use for Earth observation applications;
+g) Resolution 673 (WRC-12) of WRC, on radiocommunication use for Earth observation applications;

-i) Article 5 of the International Telecommunication Regulations, on safety of life and priority of telecommunications;
+h) Article 5 of the International Telecommunication Regulations, on safety of life and priority of telecommunications;

-j) the emergency telecommunication/ICT coordination mechanisms established by the United Nations Office for the Coordination of Humanitarian Affairs,
+i) the emergency telecommunication/ICT coordination mechanisms established by the United Nations Office for the Coordination of Humanitarian Affairs,

+recognizing

+a) the recent tragic events in the world that clearly demonstrate the need for high-quality communications infrastructure and for the availability and dissemination of information to assist public safety, health and disaster-relief agencies;

+b) the need to minimize risk to human life and to cover the necessary general public information and communication needs in such situations, and the conviction that the unhindered use of telecommunication/ICT equipment and services is indispensable for the provision of effective and appropriate humanitarian assistance;

+c) that there will be a continuing need to assist developing countries in the use of ICTs to preserve life by ensuring a timely flow of information to government agencies, consumers, humanitarian-oriented organizations and industry involved in rescue and recovery operations and in the provision of medical assistance to those affected by health-related emergencies such as Ebola virus transmission;

+d) that information needs to be accessible and available in local languages so as to ensure maximum impact;

+e) that policy-makers need to create an enabling environment to leverage the use of ICTs to address infrastructure and information needs in emergency situations and to break the chain of health-related emergencies;

+f) that the contribution of the private sector is necessary in the prevention, mitigation and relief of health-related emergencies;

+g) that a common understanding of the network infrastructure components is required in order to provide rapidly-installed, interoperable, robust telecommunication capabilities in humanitarian-assistance and disaster-relief operations for health-related emergencies,

 taking into account